 50. Piping hot food, which is difficult to eat, should be avoided until it has cooled down.

 Juwayriyyah (r.a) narrates that the Messenger of Allāh (may Allah bless him and grant him peace) would dislike eating hot food until the effects of the heat would subside and the food would cool down. (Ṭabarānī)

 Uqbah bin Āmir (r.a) narrates that the Messenger of Allāh (may Allah bless him and grant him peace) would dislike eating and drinking hot food.
 (Musnad Aḥmad)

-When the daughter Abū Bakr (r.a.), Asmā (r.a.) would cook tharīd (a traditional Arab dish made from pieces of bread in a vegetable or meat broth), she would leave it covered until the affects of the heat would subside.
-She would then say: “I heard the Messenger of Allāh (may Allah bless him and grant him peace) saying, ‘This (i.e. allowing the affects of heat to subside) is means of more barakah (blessing).’”
+When the daughter Abū Bakr (r.a.), Asmā (r.a.) would cook tharīd (a traditional Arab dish made from pieces of bread in a vegetable or meat broth), she would leave it covered until the effects of the heat would subside.
+She would then say: “I heard the Messenger of Allāh (may Allah bless him and grant him peace) saying, ‘This (i.e. allowing the effects of heat to subside) is means of more barakah (blessing).’”
 (Musnad Aḥmad, Dārimī, Ḥākim, Ibn Ḥibbān)

 There are other narrations of a similar nature.

 There is no harm in heating up cold food.
 However, eating piping hot food, which burns the hands and mouth, should be avoided.
 This has been proven to be medically harmful.